Prag8855/aab/content/guides/german-health-insurance.md

 - If you make more than {{MINIJOB_MAX_INCOME|cur}}€ per month, you pay [the same price as other employees](#for-employees).[^43]
 - If you make {{GKV_AZUBI_FREIBETRAG|cur}}€ to {{MINIJOB_MAX_INCOME|cur}}€ per month, you pay [the same price as other students](#for-students).[^51]
 - If you make {{GKV_AZUBI_FREIBETRAG|cur}}€ per month or less, your health insurance is free.
 Your employer pays for it.
-- If it's an unpaid internship, you must pay for your own health insurance.[^50] You can get [free health insurance](#free-health-insurance).
+- If it's an unpaid internship, you must pay for your own health insurance.[^50] You might get [free health insurance](#free-health-insurance).

 ### Free health insurance